 Yes, we know Ian Beale's real name is Adam Woodyatt, but given that he has played that character since the beginning of time, we're just going to call him Ian Beale.

-So anyways, Ian Beale was on The One Show last night and viewers couldn't get over how much weight the Albert Square restaurant owner had lost.
+So anyways, Ian Beale was on The One Show the other night and viewers couldn't get over how much weight the Albert Square restaurant owner had lost.
 We're not saying he was fat before, but well, the pounds were creeping on, and he was even told to lose weight by a doctor recently.
 We blame his days in the chippy.

 Turns out, Ian Beale has been preparing for the London Marathon this Sunday, alongside his son Sam... well Adam Woodyatt's son.
 Okay, fine, this is getting complicated now, we'll switch to his real name.